 Read our full JBL Go 3 review.

 The JBL Charge 5 makes only a few changes to the Charge 4's formula, but thanks to the new model's improved sound output and even greater ruggedness, it's a deserving member of the best Bluetooth speaker club.
-Its IP67 rating, signalling high dust resistance and full waterproofing, is about as good as you'll get on a mainstream speaker.
+Its IP67 rating, signalling high dust resistance and full waterproofing, is about as good as you'll get on a portable Bluetooth speaker.

 JBL's app isn't as advanced as, say, the UE Megaboom 3's, and the Sonos Move has a lot more features.
 But the Charge 5 can show off a few tricks of its own, chief among them being able to act as a power bank for phones and tablets.
 Running out of juice when you're streaming music in the yard or at a park?
 Just plug it into the Charge 5 and the speaker will give you a top-up.